Chart Your Path

 First, take a look around the website.
 Click on the Course Finder to review all the courses offered, and click through the Resource pages as well.
 Note the graduate courses available on the Templeton Honors College page.
 See the Blog page for relevant, recent articles.
 Note the various Groups and Book Discussion Groups you could join.

 Start a course!
 You can jump right in a course, with or without taking the Pathway Assessment.
-On each course page, you will see a “Start Course” button.
-Click that button and you can begin the course.
-You can take any course at any time but we recommend you chart your pathway of courses and take courses in a thoughtful sequence.
+Every course includes some free lessons.
+To continue, you will need to purchase a subscription with a two-week free trial (which first requires a free user account).
+Select the “Start Course” button on any course to begin.
+We recommend you chart your pathway of courses and take courses in a thoughtful sequence.

 There are many hundreds of classical educators on ClassicalU and you can connect with many of them by joining either a course group (to connect with others taking the same course) or an interest group.
 You can also start your own “Travel” group in which you and several friends can travel together on ClassicalU and share experiences, insights, and ideas.

 Take a Graduate Course

 There is no need to travel alone on ClassicalU–you are among hundreds of like-minded colleagues.
 You can reach out to anyone with a private message, and you can join any existing interest group.
 You can also start your own Travel Group.
 Simply go to the Groups page, and click “Create a Group.”
 Once your group is created you can invite friends and colleagues to join your group where you can enjoy conversation and exchange files and documents.
 To learn more about Travel Groups read this article.